-I'm fascinated by the connections between music, ethics, and politics, and these interests see me variously wearing hats as a composer, music theorist, musicologist, and ethnomusicologist.
+I'm fascinated by the connections between music, ethics, and politics, and these interests see me variously wearing hats as a composer, music theorist, and musicologist.
 Much of my work emerges out of aesthetic and ethical issues I've struggled with as a composer and lover of new music.
-My research focuses particularly musical modernism after the Second World War, notions of voice and vocality, texture, timbre, noise, and sound.
-My current book project, entitled The Problem of Voice in Late Modernist Music, seeks to understand why many composers turned away from melodic writing after World War II.
+My research focuses on musical modernism after World War II, particularly notions of voice and vocality, texture, timbre, noise, and sound.
+My current book project, entitled The Problem of Voice in Late Modernist Music, seeks to understand why many composers turned away from melodic writing after the war.
 I look at the justifications for these decisions, and show how melody actually thrives in this repertory, if in drastically altered form.
-I'm also developing a secondary research area in heavy metal music.

-I am in charge of the theory curriculum here at Pitt, and I've sought to develop a flexible program that addresses many different kinds of music, both popular and classical.
-Other recent classes include Heavy Metal Music, Music Appreciation, a proseminar on music theory, a graduate seminar on the musical voice, and an undergraduate analysis class on rhythm.
+I am in charge of the theory curriculum here at Pitt, and I've sought to develop a flexible program that addresses many different kinds of musics, particularly western popular and classical.
+Other recent classes include Heavy Metal Music, a proseminar on music theory, and a senior seminar on noise.

 I hold masters and doctoral degrees in Music History and Theory from the University of Chicago, with a minor field in composition.
 I also graduated from the Oberlin Conservatory of Music with a double major in composition and music theory.
-In recent years, I've taught at the University of North Carolina, the University of Notre Dame, the University of Chicago, and Harold Washington College in Chicago.
+Before I joined Pitt faculty in 2017, I taught at the University of North Carolina, the University of Notre Dame, the University of Chicago, and Harold Washington College in Chicago.

 “Voice, Music, Modernism: The Case of Luigi Nono and Karlheinz Stockhausen.”
 In The Voice as Something More: Essays toward Materiality, 77–90.
 Chicago: University of Chicago Press, 2019.